apache/directory-server/server-installers/README.txt

    java -jar apacheds-tools.jar help

 The tool contains several commands.
-Here's a breif listing with description:
+Here's a brief listing with description:

    help             displays help message notifications    listens to the server for disconnect msgs dump             dumps partitions in LDIF format for recovery and backup graceful         starts graceful shutdown with shutdown delay & timeoffline diagnostic       launches diagnostic UI for inspecting server partitions
                     and client sessions

-Over time this tool will include clients to add, delete, compare, modify and rename entries as well as search the directory.
+   capacity         capacity testing tool.
+This command will generate bogus
+                    user entries and add them under a base DN. import           command to import data from an LDIF file into the server. index            adds attribute indices to a partition

 Connecting